Final Fight: Final Fight series

 The original Final Fight was directed by Yoshiki Okamoto, and released on arcades.
 It was followed by two sequels for the SNES: Final Fight 2 in 1993 and Final Fight 3 (Final Fight Tough in Japan) in 1995.
-The sequels were produced specifically for the home console market by Capcom's consumer division (led by Tokuro Fujiwara) with no preceding arcade versions.
-The original Final Fight for the SNES included the playable characters Haggar and Cody but did not include Guy, and also omitted the two-player feature; an updated 1992 release, Final Fight Guy, included Guy but not Cody, but still lacked the two-player feature.
+The sequels were produced specifically for the home console market by Capcom's consumer division, led by Tokuro Fujiwara, with no preceding arcade versions.

+The original Final Fight for the SNES included the playable characters Haggar and Cody but did not include Guy, and omitted the two-player feature.
+An updated 1992 release, Final Fight Guy, included Guy but not Cody, but still lacked the two-player feature.
 A parody of the original game, titled Mighty Final Fight, was released for the NES and featured childlike "super deformed" or "chibi" versions of the original Final Fight characters.

 A competitive 3-D fighting game spinoff, Final Fight Revenge, was released for Sega's Titan arcade hardware in 1999, which was followed by a home version for the Sega Saturn in Japan only.
 A 3D sequel titled Final Fight: Streetwise was released in 2006 for the PlayStation 2 and Xbox.
 A compilation called Final Fight: Double Impact which bundles the original Final Fight with Magic Sword released in 2010.